Orhan92/Orhan92.github.io/_posts/2021-09-30-files-in-the-cloud.markdown

 So what I have achieved so far is pretty good to be honest (I'm not bragging he he!).
 Of course, the application can get even better but due to lack of time I will leave it like it is.
 Improvement suggestions is: Create a more interesting and better UI to interact with, Make a Console Menu within the Console Application, Make the application keep running (and not exiting) until the user wants to exit (this can be configured with some sort of loop).

+#### Observe

+I will reference to `Rows` in my blog post, therefore I assume that you will have the [Program.cs](https://github.com/Orhan92/BlobConsoleApp/blob/master/Program.cs) file handy in order to follow my references.
+Enjoy!

 ## The code

 You can find the repository for the Console Application project here: [Blob Console App](https://github.com/Orhan92/BlobConsoleApp)